I experienced the compound effect of meditation a couple of months ago. Once in a while, this type of experience will creep up on me.

 This might sound incredibly simple, but it was a profound experience.
 There was a sense of peace, and I knew that I had let something go for good.

 This isn’t the only time something like this has happened, and I can’t help but attribute these experiences to the practice of hundreds of hours of meditation over many years.

 What is the compound effect?

 Compound interest explains how you can make a massive amount of money by investing a very small amount of money consistently over a long period of time.

-Unfortunately, it’s very easy for us to forget about the power of the compound effect and stop following through right at the tipping point of our journey.
+Unfortunately, it’s incredibly easy to forget about the power of the compound effect and stop following through right at the tipping point of our journey.

 When you think about starting a meditation practice or creating any new habit, it’s important to remember how the compound effect works.
 This will enable you to stick with anything, even if it feels utterly useless.
-Here is what you need to remember…
+Here’s what you need to remember…

 Until it already has.
 Chances are you won’t see the e

-Applied to meditation: If you are brand new to meditation, the chances are great that you will experience immediate and recognizable benefits.
+Applied to meditation: If you’re brand new to meditation, the chances are great that you will experience some immediate benefits.
 However, chances are you will soon run into a period or phase where it becomes harder to sit, your mind races faster, and you begin to really question why you’re carving out all this time to sit still.
-It won’t feel like it’s working.
+It will feel like it’s not working.
 More and more thoughts will come up that